ion-bueno/human-activity-sensor/README.md

 ## Data

 The data is composed by sequences of sensor data corresponding to different persons performing a set of activities in seminaturalistic conditions.
 It corresponds with **AR_database.mat**.

+## Implementation

+The implementation with all explanations and details corresponds with